Bruce Healey

 CommentsOriginally written for the Cincinnati Symphony Orchestra, this piece makes a wonderful concert opening.
 The first theme, featuring the brass section, is up lifting and spirited.
 The lyrical second theme contrasts the first, featuring the strings and solo trumpet.
 The first theme then reappears in epic grandeur to complete the form.
 "Celebration Fanfare" has broad appeal to audiences of all ages.

-ExtrasPerusal score and Rough reference recording available on CD
+ExtrasPerusal score and MP3 MIDI version available on request.

 HistoryWritten for the Cincinnati Pops Orchestra in 1992 to celebrate their anniversary.
 This piece has been played by the Cincinnati Pops, Long Beach Symphony, Buffalo Philharmonic, Baton Rouge Symphony, and many more orchestras.